create-se4ai/website/blog/2022-09-21-upcoming/event/Awareness_to_Action_Integrating_Equity_Inclusion_and_Accessibility_in_Research.md

 ---
-title: Awareness to Action :Integrating Equity, Inclusion, and Accessibility in Research
+title: "Awareness to Action: Integrating Equity, Inclusion, and Accessibility in Research"

 ---
 import diversity_inclusion_activities from './diversity_inclusion_activities.png'